ikorb/tapecart/doc/ProgRef.md

 1.  n byte data

-Sending a length of 0 bytes results in undefined behaviour.
+Attempting to read using a length of 0 bytes results in undefined behaviour.
+Reading from an address beyond the flash's size (either by specifying an invalid start address or a length that results in an access beyond the flash size) results in undefined behaviour.

 #### Command $11: READ\_FLASH\_FAST ####